dropholus/TinyRailsComposer/README.md

 # TinyRailsComposer
-A little too to manage your resource from the game TinyRails.
+A little tool to manage your resource from the game TinyRails.